groso/TYPO3CMS-Reference-InsideTypo3/Documentation/Introduction/Index.rst

 What's new
 ^^^^^^^^^^

-This version is updated for TYPO3 CMS 7.

-*(currently being edited)*
+This version has been fully updated for TYPO3 CMS 7.
+This manual had not been updated in a very long time, which means it is impossible to list all changes.
+Let's just consider it a clean slate for now.

 .. _feedback: